Home

 Dell PowerEdge 730 integrates a video graphics card.

-Dell’s lack of investment in research and development led to other brands surpassing them in terms of innovation.
+Dell’s lack of investment in research and development led to other brands surpassing them in innovation.
 The latest models from brands like HP, Acer, and Toshiba often came packed with more features and better hardware than similar Dell computers.
 In addition, Dell’s focus on direct sales meant they couldn’t capitalize on the growing consumer interest in retail computer sales.
-Furthermore, since Dell computers could not be found on store shelves, most buyers ended up choosing a computer from a competitor.
+Furthermore, since Dell computers could not be found on store shelves, most buyers chose a computer from a competitor.

 Another growing issue was that Dell could no longer compete on price.
-Since the cost of computers had been falling, Dell simply wasn’t making as much profit with each sale.
+Since the cost of computers had fallen, Dell wasn’t making as much profit with each sale.
 Computers that used to sell for thousands were now selling for hundreds, resulting in Dell needing to cut back on expenses.

 Dell: Notable Controversies